MikeStotts/coffee-shop2/README.md

 ##Usage:

-For simple testing, PHP's built-in webserver can be used.
-In the project diecory
+For simple testing, PHP's built-in web server can be used.
+In the project directory
 enter:

     php artisan serve

 Sever can be accessed at localhost:8000

-To deploy to an actual webserver (i.e. Apache) URL re-writing must be supported.
+To deploy to an actual web server (i.e. Apache) URL re-writing must be supported.
 The projects "public" directory contains and .htaccess file the can be used to do the re-writing.